-Kansas City will host six FIFA World Cup matches in the summer of 2026.
-Whether you’re a local or among the hundreds of thousands of people expected to travel in, KCUR put together a guide to the games, how to get tickets and what's happening in town.
+Kansas City is hosting six matches for the 2026 FIFA World Cup.
+Whether you’re a local, or among the hundreds of thousands of expected visitors, KCUR put together a guide to the games, how to get tickets and what's happening in town.

-Leading up to the 2026 World Cup, KCUR's podcast A People's History of Kansas City is exploring how we became a soccer city.
+Leading into the 2026 World Cup, KCUR's podcast A People's History of Kansas City is exploring how we became a soccer city.
 This project is in collaboration with the Great Game Lab at Arizona State University, which explores how sport connects us to the rest of the world, and the Us@250 Initiative at New America.

 A People's History of Kansas City: How we became a soccer city